dellacortelab/t4ss/README.md

 This isn't very consistent, and I'm not sure where it's coming from.
 My best guess would be copying the wrong cg and/or itp files.
 If this happens, my best suggestion is just restarting by copying the correct files again and running from insane.

-### Steps
-1. Create model file, with < 99,999 Atoms
-    1a. (if necessary) Fix structure/side chains/missing atoms
-2. Martinize structure(s) (using martinize.sh)
-    2a.
-(If using multiple structures) Combine structures, keeping track of molecule order 2b.
-Use rename.sh to rename molecule names within .itp files
-3. Solvate using insane.py on cg file
-4. Fill out .top file with .itp includes and molecule names
-5. Create index.ndx file with gmx make_ndx
-6. Copy all necessary files (including .mdp files) to simulation directory, if desired 6a.
-Double check all paths are correct, especially paths to .itps in .top file
-7. Start simulation using submit.sh (modify dssp path within submit.sh first)
-8. Pray everything works :)